fmidev/cryoscope-smart/docs/00_Overview.md

 *Figure 13.
 Example of one FMI key.*

 FMI key is an unique identifier for data that is used for example in [Timeseries](02_Timeseries.md) requests.
-It consists of 7 fields (example from Figure 13):
+It consists of 7 fields (Figure 13):

 **T-K:ECSF:5081:2:500:3:8**